 Hard knock life

-There is this narrative going on that life is a never-endding process of overcoming one thing or another.
-Jordan Peterson plainly asserts that life is suffering.
-We could debate the exact meaning of this word.
-Buddha, for instance, referred to a wide spectrum of unsatisfactory experiences as suffering.
-To make it sound better, we could use the word “problem”.
-Life is full or problems.
-How does this sound?
+There’s a narrative that life is a never-ending process of overcoming.
+Peterson plainly asserts that life is suffering.
+We could debate the word.
+Buddha referred to a wide spectrum of unsatisfactory experiences as suffering.
+Swap it for “problem.”
+Life is full of problems.
+Better?

-Regardless of the terminology, it’s widely accepted that suffering isn’t a welcome part of our lives.
-So, why do we seem to excel at it?
-Can’t we simply put an end to it and live happily?
-I hope we can.
-But if you think of it, the problems, the bad thoughts, the suffering are always drawing near.
-The true durable happiness is simply an absence of all these.
-Ask anybody if they would want their problems and worries go away.
-I believe the answer would be the resounding Yes.
+Whatever you call it — suffering is unwelcome.
+So why do we excel at it?
+Can’t we just stop?
+I believe we can.
+But think about it: problems, bad thoughts, suffering — always drawing near.
+True durable happiness is simply the absence of all these.
+Ask anyone if they’d want their problems and worries gone.
+The answer is a resounding Yes.

-Happiness, in its essence, has a negative nature.
-It’s what remains when you subtract the undesirable parts.
-It’s a byproduct of freedom.
+Happiness is essentially negative.
+It’s what remains when you subtract the undesirable.
+A byproduct of freedom.
 Freedom from the vicious cycle.
-And this freedom, in turn, is a byproduct of self-awareness.
-Only when you see that everything exists in your perception you can break free from the vicious cycle.
-In the end thinking forward is not about reaching happiness.
-It’s a way on for attaining freedom.
+And this freedom is a byproduct of self-awareness.
+When you see that everything exists in your perception, you break free.
+Thinking forward is not about happiness.
+It’s a path to freedom.
 Freedom from the shackles of your own mind.
-Freedom from the self-imposed limitations.
-Freedom from the self.
-The joyful peaceful life you get from this is a byproduct.
+From self-imposed limitations.
+From the self.
+The joyful peaceful life you get is a byproduct.

 — It is nice, but could be better